 If you drive a car, you probably take it for regular maintenance checks.
-Your mechanic likely suggests regular maintenance you need, like oil changes every 20,000 kilometers or changing the air filter.
+Your mechanic likely suggests regular maintenance you need, like oil changes between every 12,000 to 16,000 kilometers or changing the air filter.
 These minor repairs save you from a big maintenance bill down the road, protecting the longevity of your vehicle and saving you money.

 Your roofing professional is here to do the same thing – instead of waiting for a costly roof replacement, by fixing issues as they arise you will save money in the long run and keep your home safe and comfortable.